-At this point, there are a million reasons for your business to improve its network bandwidth situation and only one real reason not to: It's expensive.
-And, to be fair, that's a compelling reason.
+There are a million reasons for businesses to improve their network bandwidth situation and only one real reason not to: It can be expensive.
+And, to be fair, that's a compelling motivation.
 The last time we checked, businesses still existed to make money, after all.

 The Data Needs of Digital Communications